jules2689/trudeau/docs/2020-04-17/post_news.md

 **The Hon.
-Chyrstia Freeland:THANK YOU, SEAMUS.[Speaking French](Voice of Translator)**:
+Chyrstia Freeland**:

+Thank you, seamus.
-We'llnow go to Stephen guilbeault.
+(voice of translator): we'llnow go to stephen guilbeault.

 **(Voice of Translator)**:

-I'dlike to ask you what are you doing during physicaldistancing?watching the news, watching amovie, tv?reading a good book?looking at a virtual exhibit?[end of translation]our favourite athletes whoinspire us to get involved insports.(voice of translator): thegovernment is very proud toprovide assistance to thesectors.
+I'dlike to ask you what are you doing during physicaldistancing? watching the news, watching amovie, TV? reading a good book? looking at a virtual exhibit? [end of translation]our favourite athletes whoinspire us to get involved insports.
+(voice of translator): thegovernment is very proud toprovide assistance to thesectors.
-We stand behind those who areusing their passion and theirwork to liven our lives.[end of translation]$100 million to establish acovid-19 emergency support fundfor cultural, heritage andsports orginisations.(voice of translator): thegovernment will provide$500 million for orginisations in culture, heritage andsupport.[end of translation]the targeted measure willprovide financial support thatis consistent with the existingcovid-19 support members forwage and fixed costs fororginisations.
+We stand behind those who areusing their passion and theirwork to liven our lives.
+[end of translation]$100 million to establish acovid-19 emergency support fundfor cultural, heritage andsports orginisations.
+(voice of translator): thegovernment will provide$500 million for orginisations in culture, heritage andsupport.
+[end of translation]the targeted measure willprovide financial support thatis consistent with the existingcovid-19 support members forwage and fixed costs fororginisations.
-It will be administered bycanadian heritage with thesupport of many partners such asthe Canada council for the arts.(voice of translator):Minister guilbeault.
+It will be administered bycanadian heritage with thesupport of many partners such asthe Canada council for the arts.
+(voice of translator): Minister guilbeault.
 We'll be working with the sectorto fine-tune this aid.
-We are doing our utmost torespond to your concerns, yourmost pressing concerns, to ensure your survival, stability, and to let Canadians continue to have access to cultural contentand sports, which are the bestin the world.[end of translation]Canada day this year will behosted virtually.(voice of translator):Minister guilbeault.
+We are doing our utmost torespond to your concerns, yourmost pressing concerns, to ensure your survival, stability, and to let Canadians continue to have access to cultural contentand sports, which are the bestin the world.
+[end of translation]Canada day this year will behosted virtually.
+(voice of translator): Minister guilbeault.
 Together in a virtualenvironment, we will celebrateour strength and resilience as well as our values at canadaday.
-Our creators and athletes areproviding us with a number ofexamples of inspiration andsolidarity.[end of translation]we are reminded each day howfortunate we are to have suchtalent here in Canada.
+Our creators and athletes areproviding us with a number ofexamples of inspiration andsolidarity.
+[end of translation]we are reminded each day howfortunate we are to have suchtalent here in Canada.
 Merci.

-The hon.
-Chyrstia Freeland:merci, steven.
+**The Hon.
+Chyrstia Freeland**:

+Merci.
+Steven.
 We'll now go to Minister joly.
 Minister joly?